cassiabitencourt/Phylogenomics-of-Apocynaceae/README.md

-# Phylogenomics of Apocynaceae (This repo is being updated over the weekend ... please be patient)
+# Phylogenomics of Apocynaceae (This repo is being updated ... uploading codes and linking them)
 This project implements a state-of-the-art workflow to decode the evolutionary history of the Apocynaceae (Gentianales) family using the Angiosperms353 universal probe set.
 This workflow assesses how gene signal strength – a pioneering concept by [Salichos & Rokas, 2013](https://www.nature.com/articles/nature12130) – scales in the phylogenomic era.
 We also present here a pathway to an integrative phylogenomic approach, almost two decades after its proposal.
 [See the article here](https://link.springer.com/article/10.1007/s10539-010-9218-2).

 ## Highlights